Who am I?

-On July 8th, 2016, I moved to Japan where I have been gathering inspiration for my first comic series, Strawberry Samurai.
-Shoujo manga, which are Japanese comics aimed at girls and women, influenced me as a young artist, and as I grew older, I realized that mainstream American comics are not created with me, a woman, as the target demographic.
-Not to say that women can't enjoy these comics, but thankfully, we are seeing a gradual shift for more inclusiveness in mainstream comics.
-I want to contribute to this change by creating comics for women and young girls.
-My new comic, Strawberry Samurai, is in the early stages of production, and if interested, please check it out on the Strawberry Samurai page of this website.
+That road of inspiration was winding to say the least, but it lead me to some really cool places and to unique experiences.
+On July 8th, 2016, I moved to Japan where I gathered inspiration for my first comic series, Strawberry Samurai.
+As I mentioned earlier, manga, specifically manga aimed at girls and women, influenced me as a young artist, but as I grew older, I realized that most of the mainstream comics in America are not created for women.
+Not to say that women can't enjoy these comics, but personally, I always preferred shoujo manga to American comics.
+Thankfully, we are seeing a gradual shift for more inclusiveness in mainstream comics, and I want to contribute to this change by creating comics for women and young girls.